| ‘Equus’:

 should they need some kind of passion or obsession in their life to make

+them complete?
 The play also explores what makes a person become abnormal in the first

 place and how certain words and events piece together to form a person